AdobeDocs/experience-manager-forms-cloud-service.en/help/notable-changes.md

 * Prefill service merges data with an adaptive form on a client.
 It helps improve the time required to prefill an adaptive form.
 You can always configure to run the merge action on the [!DNL Adobe Experience Manager Forms] Server.
 * Email support only HTTP and HTTPs protocols, by default.
 [Contact the support team](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/development-guidelines.html#sending-email) to enable ports for sending emails and to enable SMTP protocol for your environment.
 The restriction helps improve security of the platform.
 * Recompile your code with the latest [!DNL Forms] as a [!DNL Cloud Service] SDK.
 It makes your code and bundles compatible with [!DNL Forms] as a [!DNL Cloud Service].
+* If your Cloud Configurations contain a secret (password), create the Cloud Configurations separately for every Author instance of your Cloud Services environment (Developer, Stage, and Production).
+If a Cloud Configuration is also required on Publish instances, ensure the Cloud Services is separately published/replicated on corresponding Publish instances (Developer, Stage, and Production).

+Cloud configs containing secrets (sign, fdm, captcha) should be authored in every environment (dev/stage/prod) separately must be published (if they are required on publish too)

 For a comprehensive list of changes in Adobe Experience Manager as a [!DNL Cloud Service], See [What is New and What is Different](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/overview/what-is-new-and-different.html).